What We Do For Our Primary 6 Students

 PHASE I: COMPLETE CONCEPT INTEGRATION™

-The P6 Complete Concept Integration™ Science course focuses on the integration of the key science concepts for the major topics taught in Primary 3, Primary 4, Primary 5 and Primary 6.
+The P6 Complete Concept Integration™ Science course focuses on the integration of the key science concepts for the major topics taught in Primary 3, Primary 4 and Primary 5.

 Session 1: Cells & Body Systems

 Session 4: Plant Cycle, Animal & Plant Reproduction